Turmeric - Uses and Side Effects

 Conclusion:

 Turmeric is a natural medicine for many diseases.
 Yet, it should be consumed in its natural form, not as a supplement; and in optimal quantities.
 It is only under specific circumstances that it can be taken as a supplement.
-Depending on the individual’s overall health and whether the person is affected by conditions like gastrointestinal disorders or kidney stones, a doctor should be consulted prior to including it as a supplement.
+Depending on the individual’s overall health and whether the person is affected by conditions like gastrointestinal disorders or kidney stones, a doctor should be consulted before including it as a supplement.

 Tags: